asimnecip/ZERRE/README.md

 # ZERRE
 An online, map-based, android strategy game

-### A world of circles and more circles
+### A map-based strategy game

 This game has elements of a classical strategy games' elements: Towns, villages, unit system, resources, techonology tree, battles and treaties.
 Unlike the other strategy games out there in android, ZERRE has a map of towns and regions.
 Players will be limited to battle or signing a treaty to other players because of that.
-Like the Ibn Khaldun, a historian, said "Geography is destiny."
+Like the Ibn Khaldun, a historian, said "Geography is destiny".

 ### What is ZERRE